utk-cs340-spring22/code-review/README.md

 but it is recommend that you use one of these two.

 Turn in the assignment using the following instructions:
-a.
-Copy the files from the code-review repo listed above.
+- Copy the files from the code-review repo listed above.
-b.
-Create a new txt file named issues.txt as described above.
+- Create a new txt file named issues.txt as described above.
-c.
-Modify the source code files and Makefile to correct the issues.
+- Modify the source code files and Makefile to correct the issues.
-d.
-Create a private repo (important: make sure it is private) in your own git hub acccount.
+- Create a private repo (important: make sure it is private) in your own git hub acccount.
 Place the fixed files (including the Makefile) and issues.txt in your repo.
-e.
-Give read permission to the TAs and myself.
+- Give read permission to the TAs and myself.
 The github ids are davidalanreid, dlee865, and vvbhupatijraju.
-f.
-Open an issue in the utk-cs340-spring22/code-review repo when finished and just put a note in the issue saying that your assignment 3 is finished.
+- Open an issue in the utk-cs340-spring22/code-review repo when finished and just put a note in the issue saying that your assignment 3 is finished.

 There are at least 35 issues in the code.
 Grading will be as follows:
-1 point for each issue found up to 35 points.
+- 1 point for each issue found up to 35 points.
-1 point for each issue fixed up to 35 points.
+- 1 point for each issue fixed up to 35 points.
-20 points if it compiles and links without errors using the Makefile.
+- 20 points if it compiles and links without errors using the Makefile.
-10 points if it compiles with no warnings using the Makefile.
+- 10 points if it compiles with no warnings using the Makefile.
----
-100 points total
+- 100 points total

 Reminder: There is a 10% per day late penalty for late work.
 No credit is given after 10 days.